• Home

 Read the GhostlyShare documentation

-The GitHub wiki explains installation, app detection, link readiness, custom domains, Windows and Linux differences, and the checks to run when a local app does not appear.
+The GitHub wiki explains installation, app detection, link readiness, traffic statistics, password protection, link lifetime, rate limits, custom domains, Windows and Linux differences, and the checks to run when a local app does not appear.

 Start